JayavarapuVarshini/Simple-/README.md

 # Simple Interest Calculation

-This repository contains a simple shell script to calculate Simple Interest.
+The repository contains a simple shell script to calculate the SI.

 ## Files Included
 - `simple-interest.sh`: Bash script to compute simple interest.